hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   A teardrop attack is a denial-of-service (DoS) attack that involves sending fragmented packets to a target machine.
 Since the machine receiving such packets cannot reassemble them due to a bug in TCP/IP fragmentation reassembly, the packets overlap one another, crashing the target network device.
 This generally happens on older operating systems such as Windows 3.1x, Windows 95, Windows NT and versions of the Linux kernel prior to 2.1.63.

+  A Smurf attack is a form of a distributed denial of service (DDoS) attack that renders computer networks inoperable.
+The Smurf program accomplishes this by exploiting vulnerabilities of the Internet Protocol (IP) and Internet Control Message Protocols (ICMP).

 - <span style="color: #008888; font-weight: bold;">Question 54</span>